DimaSoroka/documentation/user_guide/reports.rst

    - Function: None
    - Sorting: Desc

-Click :kbd:`Add` button to add the settings into the *Columns* grid.
-Click :kbd:`Save and Close` to save the Report in the system and view it.
+Click :guilabel:`Add` button to add the settings into the *Columns* grid.
+Click :guilabel:`Save and Close` to save the Report in the system and view it.

 You would see something of the kind: